 Marketers' guide to competitive intelligence

-Before you dive in, take a look at our simulated brand report demonstrating how Tesla used CI to measure and analyze its share of voice in the auto industry.
+Before you dive in, take a look at our simulated brand report demonstrating how Tesla used competitive intelligence to measure and analyze its share of voice in the auto industry.

-If the communication silos in your organization aren’t broken down, insights will be lost.
-If your teams are stockpiling data and keeping it close to their numerous chests, you’re losing a major competitive advantage and not fully understanding the importance of competitive intelligence.
+If the communication silos in your organization aren’t broken up, insights will be lost.
+If your teams are stockpiling data and keeping it close to their numerous chests, you’re losing your competitive advantage and not fully understanding the importance of competitive intelligence.

 Crayon’s 2018 State of Market Intelligence shows that the success of competitive intelligence relies on having total coverage of that digital footprint.
 77% of businesses said intel on every aspect of a businesses’ marketing, products, sales, services, customers, etc., is vital if you’re looking to outsmart your competitors.

 Use a tool like Quick Search to check out your competitors.
 Comparing market impact, you’ll see if you’re missing any opportunities to grow your online community.

 Tesla competitive intelligence report - Twitter channel comparison (simulated report).